aquasecurity/kube-bench/docs/README.md

 ## Configuration and Variables

-Kubernetes component configuration and binary file locations and names vary based on cluster deployment methods and kubernetes distribution used.
+Kubernetes component configuration and binary file locations and names vary based on cluster deployment methods and Kubernetes distribution used.
 For this reason, the locations of these binaries and config files are configurable by editing the `cfg/config.yaml` file and these binaries and files can be referenced in a `controls` file via variables.